 Being a woman in leadership is sometimes tough.
 No, scratch that.
 Being a woman is sometimes tough.
-You need to be cognizant of the traditional expectations towards femininity but, at the same time, ensure that you are a progressive woman who is not limited by those expectations.
+You need to be cognizant of the traditional expectations towards femininity and female leaders but, at the same time, ensure that you are a progressive woman who is not limited by those expectations.
 Then there are the added joys of PMS, the constant guilt stemming from trying to juggle between motherhood and career and, for a few years after you give birth, tearing up at every commercial featuring a rosy-cheeked baby (I swear, for a while there, I was sure that some unknown archenemy of mine created all diaper commercials especially to torture me).
 No wonder it is so difficult to embrace our femininity in life and in leadership and see female leadership’s advantages.

 But then again, being a man in today’s world is not a piece of cake either.
 After all, they are often at the receiving end of those PMSs and have to come running with the tissues when you are sniffling in front of the TV.
 They need to navigate the ever-changing expectations towards men too.
 And they have to keep their potential bias towards women in the workplace in constant check.

-But this post is about femininity, so back to women.
-And leadership.
+But this post is about embracing femininity, so back to women.
+And female leadership’s advantages.

 My first gig in people management was 12 years ago.
 I had one direct report, and I had to manage her remotely.
 My then manager was very inspiring but quite authoritarian.
 He was very demanding and focused on results and did not tolerate being challenged as a leader much.